BillaBear/website/content/posts/creating-dynamic-workflows-with-symfony.md

 ---
 One of the core concepts within BillaBear is creating workflows for events such as creating or cancelling a subscription and receiving payments.
 There are often many things that need to happen during these process and if one fails you don't want to carry on with the others until the failed process is fixed and you want to be able to continue a failed process with ease instead of complex development work.
 To help BillaBear users with their processes we've created the ability to add custom steps to the workflows.
 Here we're going to explain how we used Symfony Workflows to create dynamic workflows.

-## Two ways of defining custom Places
+## Places

 To ensure the best overall experience for BillaBear users we added two different ways of creating custom Places.
 You can define them via using code or via the BillaBear admin system.
 Both have their pros and cons.

-### Code
+### Code defined Place

 It's possible to define a place in the code.
 To do this you create a class in the `Custom` namespace, a namespace where it's safe to make custom changes without BillaBear overwriting it in future releases, that implements `App\Workflow\Places\PlacesInterface`.
+This is the same interface that it's used by the entity for the Place that is managed via the Admin UI.ß

 This class will allow you to define: